 Is Shock the Same as Liquid Chlorine?

 Granular shock and liquid chlorine have identical active chemicals for cleaning your pool.
-What differentiates the compounds is the way you use them and how you apply their strengths.
+What differentiates the compounds is how you use them and apply their strengths.
 Granular shock comes in a solid form and has stability.
 Liquid chlorine is less expensive and unstabilized.

 Will Pool Chemicals Blow Up?

-Some chemicals are volatile.
-Manage all chemicals with care.
-But we can say you never mix chemicals and never mix dry and liquid chlorines.
+Some chemicals are volatile, so manage all chemicals with care.
+You should never mix chemicals or mix dry and liquid chlorines.
 This can lead to an explosion.